-- Previously had two license tiers, but only paid to renew one license tier. - Purchased an Automation Edition license for the first time, and wants the extra functionality on some of their nodes. - Wants to swap which nodes have access to the extra functionality available in an Automation Edition license.
+- Previously had two license tiers, but only paid to renew one license tier. - Purchased a subscription with additional features for the first time, and wants the extra functionality on some of their nodes. - Wants to swap which nodes have access to extra functionality available on a subscription.